 Filing a Wrongful Death Claim in Oklahoma

 When an individual dies because of the negligence of another person, the surviving members of the family can seek compensation for medical costs, funeral expenses, lost income, and any additional losses.
-A spouse, parent, or child is allowed to initiate a wrongful death case after a fatal injury from an auto accident, medical malpractice, defective product, or other situation caused by a negligent party’s carelessness or wrongful actions.
+A spouse, parent, or child is allowed to initiate a wrongful death case after a fatal injury from an auto accident, defective product, or other situation caused by a negligent party’s carelessness or wrongful actions.

 Personal Representative: The deceased’s personal representative can file a wrongful death suit on behalf of any beneficiaries.
 A personal representative is the executor of the will.
 If there’s no will, then the court will appoint a personal representative.